 Find out if Bankruptcy is the right debt solution for you.
 What if you are a home owner with equity in your property?
 What if you rent or have no equity in your home?
 What if you are a company director?
 To find out more please visit http://beatmydebt.com/bankruptcy/is-bankruptcy-right-for-you

-Do you have to be living in the UK to go Bankrupt?
+Do you have to be living in the UK to qualify for bankruptcy?

-You do not have to be a British National to go bankrupt in the UK.
+You do not have to be a British National to qualify for bankruptcy in the UK.
 However your Centre of Main Interest (COMI) must in the UK.
 In other words you normally have to be living here.